-- H.2.2.vii Mathematics and Computer Science with Science Foundation Year BSc: a mark of at least 60% in the Applied Mathematics module and a mark of at least 60% in the Mathematical Methods module. - H.2.2.viii Physics with Science Foundation Year BSc and MPhys: a mark of at least 60% in the Applied Mathematics module and a mark of at least 60% in the Mathematical Methods module and a mark of at least 60% in the Fundamentals of Physics module. - H.2.2.ix Physics with Philosophy with Science Foundation year BSc and MPhys: a mark of at least 50% in the Applied Mathematics module and a mark of at least 50% in the Mathematical Methods module and a mark of at least 50% in the Fundamentals of Physics module. - H.2.2.x Pharmaceutical Science with Science Foundation Year BSc and MSci (for parent programmes in the School of Pharmacy excluding MPharm): a mark of at least 50% in the Fundamentals of Chemistry module and a mark of at least 50% in the Fundamentals of Biology module. - H.2.2.xi Pharmacy with Science Foundation Year MPharm: a mark of at least 60% in all modules. - H.2.3 Where a student has met the pass standard for a Foundation Year, but has failed to meet their programme's progression requirements, where possible, the Board of Examiners will transfer the student to a similar programme if they have met the progression requirements of that programme.
+- H.2.2.x Mathematics and Computer Science with Science Foundation Year BSc: a mark of at least 60% in the Applied Mathematics module and a mark of at least 60% in the Mathematical Methods module. - H.2.2.xi Physics with Science Foundation Year BSc and MPhys: a mark of at least 60% in the Applied Mathematics module and a mark of at least 60% in the Mathematical Methods module and a mark of at least 60% in the Fundamentals of Physics module. - H.2.2.xii Physics with Astrophysics with Science Foundation Year BSc and MPhys: a mark of at least 60% in the Applied Mathematics module and a mark of at least 60% in the Mathematical Methods module and a mark of at least 60% in the Fundamentals of Physics module. - H.2.2.xiii Physics with Philosophy with Science Foundation year BSc and MPhys: a mark of at least 50% in the Applied Mathematics module and a mark of at least 50% in the Mathematical Methods module and a mark of at least 50% in the Fundamentals of Physics module. - H.2.2.xiv Pharmaceutical Science with Science Foundation Year BSc and MSci (for parent programmes in the School of Pharmacy excluding MPharm): a mark of at least 50% in the Fundamentals of Chemistry module and a mark of at least 50% in the Fundamentals of Biology module. - H.2.2.xv Pharmacy with Science Foundation Year MPharm: a mark of at least 60% in all modules. - H.2.3 Where a student has met the pass standard for a Foundation Year, but has failed to meet their programme's progression requirements, where possible, the Board of Examiners will transfer the student to a similar programme if they have met the progression requirements of that programme.